-Nurses facing Arizona Board of Nursing complaints or investigations may be subject to probation, suspension or revocation of their nursing license.
+Nurses facing complaints or investigations with the Arizona Board of Nursing may be subject to probation, suspension or revocation of their nursing license.
 Additionally, a nurse may have difficulty finding future employment and can even be terminated from their current position because of a complaint or investigation.
-This is why complaints or an investigation should be dealt with proactively.
 Once a nurse receives notice of a complaint or investigation it’s important to seek legal counsel as soon as possible.
 This ensures the most accurate and effective response.

 Allegations that may cause a nurse to face disciplinary action include: